9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 ### Writing tighter code

-Our definition of `waitFor` above is a little unsatisfactory, because we\'re performing more or less the same case analysis in two places: inside the function called by `modifyMVar`, and again on its return value.
+Our definition of `waitFor` above is a little unsatisfactory, because we're performing more or less the same case analysis in two places: inside the function called by `modifyMVar`, and again on its return value.